MetOffice/lfric_core/documentation/source/pages/main.rst

 Guide to the documentation
 ==========================

-For initial orientation, a `quick overview <section repository contents>` of the main contents of the LFRic core repository is given.
+For initial orientation, a :ref:`quick overview <section repository contents>` of the main contents of the LFRic core repository is given.
 While LFRic core does include some small LFRic applications, one should be aware that major applications, including the Momentum